 I started by exploring helpful learning resources from the GitLab YouTube channel.
 The playlist covered the basics of GitLab, including how it works and its key features.
 By following the tutorials, I gained a foundational understanding of version control and GitLab’s role in collaborative projects.

-you can get git program through Git official website.
+you can get git program through Git official website gitlab Download.
 Before downloading, you should choose the correct (desired) operating system if it isn't selected automatically

-I signed in to GitLab using my FabLab account and then started editing my profile by adding details such as location, organization, and time zone.
+I signed in to GitLab using my FabLab account https://www.fablabs.io/signin and then started editing my profile by adding details

 Next, I created an SSH key.

-An SSH key (Secure Shell key) is a cryptographic key that allows a secure connection between my local computer and GitLab without needing to enter a password every time.
+An SSH key (Secure Shell key) is a secure digital key used to connect your computer to a remote server and GitLab without needing to enter a password every time.

 To create the SSH key, I used the Git Bash terminal.
 You can also use other terminals such as Windows Command Prompt, PowerShell